bifurcationkit/BifurcationKit.jl/docs/src/index.md

 ## Continuation of periodic orbits

 Finally, we can perform continuation of periodic orbits branching from the Hopf bifurcation points.
-Note that we did not compute the Hopf normal form, so we need an educated guess for the periodic orbit.
+Note that the Hopf normal form is not included in the current version of the package, so we need an educated guess for the periodic orbit.
 We first create the initial guess for the periodic orbit:

 ```julia
 function plotPeriodic(outpof,n,M)